slamora/brackets-wiki/Brackets-Extensions.md

 * Paste the link into the Install Extension dialog, then click **Install**.

 (Some extensions might not work by just copying and pasting the GitHub repo URL if they have submodules.
 Authors who post such extensions are encouraged to link directly to a ZIP file with all the submodules included.)

-#### Updating Extensions ####

-If you've installed an extension from the registry and the developer has uploaded an update, an **Update** button will appear next to it in the Installed tab, and you can simply click on that button to update it.

-If you installed the extension using the "Install from URL" dialog, and you have a URL for a newer version (or the GitHub repo has been updated since you installed it), you can just use the "Install from URL" dialog again to update it.

 ## Extensions List ##